OCHIENGDAVIS/expensify/README.md

 ## Expensify

-This is a simple project to track your expenses[Create React App](https:linktoliveproject).
+This is a simple project to track your expenses

 Coded in react js